Electronic health record: Costs

-The steep price and provider uncertainty regarding the value they will derive from adoption in the form of return on investment significantly influences EHR adoption.
-In a project initiated by the Office of the National Coordinator for Health Information, surveyors found that hospital administrators and physicians who had adopted EHR noted that any gains in efficiency were offset by reduced productivity as the technology was implemented, as well as the need to increase information technology staff to maintain the system.

-The U.S. Congressional Budget Office concluded that the cost savings may occur only in large integrated institutions like Kaiser Permanente and not in small physician offices.
-They challenged the Rand Corporation's estimates of savings.
+At one time, the steep price and provider uncertainty regarding the value they might derive from adoption (in terms of return on investment) lead to significant resistance to EHR adoption.
+As late as 2010, doctors complained that such systems were too cumbersome, eating up time otherwise spent with patients.
+In a 2008 project initiated by the Office of the National Coordinator for Health Information Technology, surveyors found that hospital administrators and physicians who had adopted EHR noted that any gains in efficiency were offset by reduced productivity as the technology was implemented, as well as the need to increase information technology staff to maintain the system.
+At that time the U.S. Congressional Budget Office concluded that the cost savings may occur only in large integrated institutions like Kaiser Permanente and not in small physician offices.
+They challenged the Rand Corporation's estimates of savings, noting:

 "Office-based physicians in particular may see no benefit if they purchase such a product—and may even suffer financial harm.
 Even though the use of health IT could generate cost savings for the health system at large that might offset the EHR's cost, many physicians might not be able to reduce their office expenses or increase their revenue sufficiently to pay for it.
 For example, the use of health IT could reduce the number of duplicated diagnostic tests.
 However, that improvement in efficiency would be unlikely to increase the income of many physicians."

-One CEO of an EHR company has argued if a physician performs tests in the office, it might reduce his or her income.

-Doubts have been raised about cost saving from EHRs by researchers at Harvard University, the Wharton School of the University of Pennsylvania, Stanford University, and others.
+Doubts about cost saving from EHRs continued through the early 2000s, raised by researchers at Harvard University, the Wharton School of the University of Pennsylvania, Stanford University, and others.
+At this time only around 10% of U.S. hospitals and 20% of private practices used EHR systems.
+By 2015, with the rise of cloud-based EHR platforms, this had changed drastically, with 96% of all hospitals and nearly 80% of office-based physicians implementing an EHR system.

-In 2022, the chief executive of Guy's and St Thomas' NHS Foundation Trust, one of the biggest NHS organisations, said that the £450 million cost over 15 years to install the Epic Systems electronic patient record across its six hospitals, which will reduce more than 100 different IT systems down to just a handful, was "chicken feed" when compared to the NHS's overall budget.
+In 2022, the chief executive of Guy's and St Thomas' NHS Foundation Trust, one of the biggest NHS organisations, said that the £450 million cost over 15 years to install the Epic Systems electronic patient record across its six hospitals, reducing more than 100 different IT systems down to just a handful, was "chicken feed" when compared to the NHS's overall budget.